tgunr/mcpm.sh/docs/router_tech_design.md

 ### Upstream Connections (Router as Server)

-1. Router provides an SSE server interface for upstream clients
+1. Router provides an streamable HTTP server interface for upstream clients
 2. Clients connect with a profile identifier to determine server visibility
 3. Client requests are routed to appropriate downstream servers based on profile
 4. Responses and notifications are delivered back to clients
-5. Session management is handled by `RouterSseTransport`
+5. Session management is handled by `RouterSseTransport`(deprecated)

 ## Request Routing and Namespacing